fleetdm/fleet/handbook/business-operations/README.md

 6. Run contractor payroll

 #### Commission payroll

+> TODO: bit more process here.
+Maybe revops is DRI of commission calculator, creates "2023-03 commission payroll", transfered to Nathan when it's time to run?
+SLA == payroll run by the 7th, with commission sheet 100% accurate.

 - Update [commission calculator](https://docs.google.com/spreadsheets/d/1vw6Q7kCC7-FdG5Fgx3ghgUdQiF2qwxk6njgK6z8_O9U/edit) with new revenue from any deals that are closed/won (have a subscription agreement signed by both parties) and have an **effective start date** within the previous month.
   - Find detailed notes on this process in [Notes - Run commission payroll in Gusto](https://docs.google.com/document/d/1FQLpGxvHPW6X801HYYLPs5y8o943mmasQD3m9k_c0so/edit#).
 - Contact Mike McNeil in Slack and let her know he can run the commission payroll.
 Use the off-cycle payroll option in Gusto.
 Be sure to classify the payment as "Commission" in the "other earnings" field and not the generic "Bonus."